Siege of Lilybaeum (250–241 BC): Siege

 Encouraged by their victory at Panormus, and their success against the elephants, the Roman Senate planned a major effort for 250 BC.

 By this time the Carthaginians held only two cities on Sicily: Lilybaeum and Drepana (modern Marsala and Trapani); these were well-fortified and situated on the west coast, where they could be supplied and reinforced by sea without the Romans being able to use their superior army to interfere.
 It was the long-standing Roman procedure to appoint two men each year as consuls, the most senior positions in the Roman political system; during wartime they each led an army.
 For 250 BC two men with significant military experience, having both previously served as consuls, were appointed: Gaius Atilius Regulus and Lucius Manlius Vulso.
-They jointly led a large force against Lilybaeum: more than 100,000 men, comprising four legions, supporting personnel and a strong naval contingent, possibly 200 ships.
+They jointly led a large force against Lilybaeum: more than 100,000 men, comprising 2 consular armies, supporting personnel and a strong naval contingent, possibly 200 ships.
 The garrison consisted of 7,000 infantry and 700 cavalry, mostly Greeks and Celts, under the command of a Carthaginian general called Himilco.

 Lilybaeum was the main Carthaginian base on Sicily, and in the opinion of the historian John Lazenby, its loss would have ended their presence on the island.
 It had very strong walls and several towers, which were defended by a dry moat which Diodoros reports as being 20 metres (60 feet) deep and 30 metres (90 feet) wide.
 In 278 BC it had withstood a siege by the Greek commander Pyrrhus of Epirus after he had captured every other Carthaginian possession on Sicily.
 The harbour was notoriously difficult to access safely without a knowledgeable local pilot because of dangerous shoals.

 The Romans set up two fortified camps, assembled catapults, rams and other siege equipment, and assaulted the south-east corner of the fortifications.
 The ditch was filled and six of the towers of the outer wall were demolished.
 The Romans attempted to mine Lilybaeum's defences, and the defenders dug counter-mines.
 The defenders also endeavoured to repair the damage to the walls and towers each night and repeatedly sortied against the Roman siegeworks.
 Polybius wrote of fighting so fierce that there were as many casualties as in a pitched battle.
 The Romans also lost men due to disease, inadequate shelter, and poor food that included rancid meat.